Mental health pressures in England

 Psychiatry has been an underfilled speciality for too long and despite recent gains in the trainee psychiatric workforce, there are still not enough doctors in mental health services.
 There are also gaps in the wider mental health workforce that need to be urgently addressed.

-We can see from the graph below that, for CAMHS services, since 2016 the number of children and young people in contact with these services has expanded at over 3 and a half times the pace of the psychiatry workforce.
+We can see from the graph below that, for CAMHS services, since 2016 the number of children and young people in contact with these services has expanded at 4 times the pace of the psychiatry workforce.

-The average vacancy rate across England for doctors working in NHS mental health services is high with around one in seven planned FTE roles currently vacant.
-While all parts of the country urgently need more medical professionals working in mental health, there is considerable variation across the country, with the North East and Yorkshire having the lowest vacancy rate, and the North West the highest.
-The overall average vacancy rate is now higher than it was when the COVID-19 pandemic began.
+The average vacancy rate across England for doctors working in NHS mental health services is high, with 15.1% FTE roles currently vacant.
+While all parts of the country urgently need more medical professionals working in mental health, there is considerable variation across the country, with the North East and Yorkshire having the lowest vacancy rate, and the South East the highest.
+The overall average vacancy rate amongst doctors working in mental health is now higher than it was when the COVID-19 pandemic began (12.6%).

-Within NHS mental health nursing, the vacancy rate is even higher – standing at 16% on average across England (December 2023).
-This is also higher than it was when the pandemic first arrived in the UK in 2020.
+Within NHS mental health nursing, the vacancy rate is also high – standing at 14.3% on average across England.
+This is higher than it was when the pandemic first arrived in the UK in 2020 (13.2%).

 Mental health funding is not keeping up with demand